tjw-lint/jest-serializer-vue-tjw/README.md

 ```

-## Using with Vite
+## Using with Vitest

-Vite actually uses the same snapshot library under the hood as Jest, so this library will work with it as well.
+Vitest actually uses the same snapshot library under the hood as Jest, so this library will work with it as well.

 1. `npm install --save-dev jest-serializer-vue-tjw`
 1. In your `/vite.config.js` file point to a setup file: